 - sea-surface temperature

 The first variable, significant wave height, is calculated at SMHI using a wave model called SWAN (Simulating Waves Nearshore).
-All other variables are calculated using the coupled ice-ocean model HIROMB (High-Resolution Operational Model for the Baltic).
+All other variables are calculated using the coupled ice-ocean NEMO-Nordic, based on NEMO (Nucleus for European Modelling of the Ocean).

 In general, to be able to make forecasts, three things are needed:

 - a good initial condition, i.e. a description of the state of the ocean right now,

 - good boundary conditions, i.e. a description of what happens at open boundaries such as the sea surface or the bottom,

 - a method to, by using the laws of physics, calculate how the state (of the ocean in our case) develops over time.